-The My Fellowship portal is a free service to help students find stipend/fellowship programmes.
+The Mystipendium portal is a free service to help students find stipend/fellowship programmes.
 The system matches over 2,100 grants valued at around € 610 million to display only those that match your particular CV.
 The platform also has numerous articles on how to Apply for a Stipend/Fellowship and application templates you can fill in.

 platform guides and advises internationally mobile researchers, who would like to come to Germany or go to another country to conduct research.
 It includes information on stipend/fellowship options, job openings, social security and taxation issues and other facets concerning the mobility of researchers.
 This service is free.